All Episodes

 That was an objectively good video game.

-I will I will contest that one.
+I will contest that one.

 That is like actually creepy.

-Like it gets to different points where if like you're in a dark room and all that stuff, it like creeps you out while you're doing it.
+Like it gets to different points where if you're in a dark room and all that stuff, it like creeps you out while you're doing it.

 It's interesting.

-Like, how much food do you have on hand for emergencies?
+So it's the perfect time to ask yourself some questions like, how much food do you have on hand for emergencies?

 How would you get clean water if the tap went dry tomorrow?